 Serving Suggestions

 Poached salmon is delicious when served warm, drizzled with melted butter, or topped with hollandaise sauce.
+You can also serve it chilled, with mayonnaise, sriracha mayo, or homemade tartar sauce.

+As for side dishes, this dish is very versatile.
+It goes well with most vegetables.
 When I serve it cold, I often serve it with asparagus salad, cucumber salad, or broccoli salad.
+When I serve it warm, I accompany it with steamed broccoli, steamed asparagus, or steamed spinach.

 Storing Leftovers

-You can keep the leftovers in the fridge, in a sealed container, for up to 3 days.
+You can keep the leftovers in the fridge, in a sealed container, for up to three days.
 I like to flake them and add them, cold, to a salad the next day for lunch.

 They make an excellent topping for this arugula salad and can replace the chicken in this Cobb salad.